railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 .. note:: Managing Alerts

-   If you install the ``warning`` module you will be able to define alerts that will appear when the purchaser enters a price request or order.
+   If you install the :mod:`warning` module you will be able to define alerts that will appear when the purchaser enters a price request or order.
    You can set alerts on the product or on the supplier.